-When purchasing paper, its important that importers take careful note of the quality of their paper.
-In order to distinguish high quality paper from low quality paper, customers must pay close attention to certain physical qualities of the paper.
-Good quality thermal paper usually has a bright, white, and smooth surface, along with a neat, dark image print.
-On the other hand, poor quality paper has a much rougher paper surface and a thicker overall composition.
-Moreover, these defects also tend to affect the printed material; low quality paper usually results in illegible and uneven printed text, due to the poor coating on the paper’s surface.
+When purchasing paper, it’s important that importers take careful note of the quality of their paper.
+In order to distinguish high-quality paper from low-quality paper, customers must pay close attention to certain physical qualities of the paper.
+The good quality thermal paper usually has a bright, white, and smooth surface, along with a neat, dark image print.
+On the other hand, the poor quality paper has a much rougher paper surface and a thicker overall composition.
+Moreover, these defects also tend to affect the printed material; low-quality paper usually results in illegible and uneven printed text, due to the poor coating on the paper’s surface.

 Another useful tool in distinguishing the quality of paper is the observance of price differentials.
-In fact, poor quality paper almost always has a lower price than its high quality counterpart.
-For example, an 80 x 80mm thermal roll is normally priced around $0.530/roll, but lower quality paper can actually be closer to $0.450/roll.
+In fact, poor quality paper almost always has a lower price than its high-quality counterpart.
+For example, an 80mm x 80mm thermal roll is normally priced around $0.600/roll – $0.700/roll, but lower quality paper can actually be closer to $0.450/roll.
 While lower pricing may serve as a purchasing incentive, if you do choose to buy poor quality paper, you will implicitly be paying for the potential risks associated with the paper as well.
-Poor quality paper will not properly show the printed text and can potentially cause harm to your printed head—leaving customers largely dissatisfied.
-Thus, the overarching cost to your business is not actually worth the short-term savings you receive when purchasing low quality paper.
+The poor quality paper will not properly show the printed text and can potentially cause harm to your printed head—leaving customers largely dissatisfied.
+Thus, the overarching cost to your business is not actually worth the short-term savings you receive when purchasing the low-quality paper.

 2. Be Cautious About Paper Diameter and Length

 Nowadays, paper importers rarely take the time to carefully measure the diameter or length of their thermal rolls.
 However, labels on paper roll boxes can be deceiving.
-While some labels may show an 80mm diameter measurement, in reality 99% of suppliers are cutting costs by producing rolls at 79mm or less.
-Even a 1mm difference can actually save suppliers a couple of cents, so in a mass production setting suppliers will undoubtedly cut corners to achieve greater profit margins.
-Thus, as a consumer, its important to note that the paper you ordered fits the exact dimensions that you had requested.
-Take careful not of the labels on all paper sizes—even in the US market the 3 1/8’’ x 230’ size may show 230’ measurement, but in reality paper suppliers usually only make it at a 228’ or 225’ measurement.
+While some labels may show an 80mm diameter measurement, in reality, 99% of suppliers are cutting costs by producing rolls at 79mm or less.
+Even a 1mm difference can actually save suppliers a couple of cents, so in a mass production, setting suppliers will undoubtedly cut corners to achieve greater profit margins.
+Thus, as a consumer, it’s important to note that the paper you ordered fits the exact dimensions that you had requested.
+Take care of the labels on all paper sizes—even in the US market the 3 1/8’’ x 230’ size may show 230’ measurement, but in reality paper suppliers usually only make it at a 228’ or 225’ measurement.

 Cores are inserted into the center of the paper rolls to support the roll while inside the printer.
 However, most importers are entirely unaware that these cores actually influence the price of the paper roll as well.
-For an 80mm x 80mm thermal roll with a 12mm standard core, the overall length of the roll is 63mm.
-However, the same sized paper roll with a 16mm core can actually be only 59 mm in length.
-While 4m difference may seem negligible, in reality such minor changes can tremendously affect your business in the long run.
+For an 80mm x 80mm thermal roll with a 12mm standard core, the overall length of the roll is 63m.
+However, the same sized paper roll with a 16mm core can actually be only 59m in length.
+While the 4m difference may seem negligible, in reality, such minor changes can tremendously affect your business in the long run.

 Therefore, when considering price, importers should look at the dimensions of both the actual paper roll and its core.
 In doing so, importers can ensure that they’re receiving a fair price for the actual length of their rolls.
 Check out this article for more information on how to calculate paper length to make sure you’re receiving a fair deal!